-Aviva has adopted a UK-wide approach to managing its UK insurance operations, covering Life insurance, General insurance and Health businesses.
 During the year, the Company's Board and Board Committee responsibilities and arrangements, and the fundamental approach to the system of governance, have not materially changed.
+On 20 November 2019, Aviva presented the refreshed strategy which simplifies the operating model into five new business divisions effective from 2020 (UK Life;Investments, Savings & Retirement).